nightscout/trio-docs/docs/EN/settings/configuration/autotune.md

 :::

 ## What is Autotune?
-Autotune makes iterative adjustments to your basal rates, ISF, and carb ratio based on your last 24 hours of data.
+Autotune makes iterative adjustments to your profile settings (basal rates, ISF, and carb ratio) based on your last 24 hours of data.
 The adjustments made by Autotune are small, with a maximum of 10% change to the current ICR and ISF or 20% change to the current basal rates per run, but they add up over days.
 Autotune is run nightly by default unless it is manually run by the user.

-Autotune is designed to work over weeks to slowly improve the accuracy of your initially set ISF/ICR/basal rates.
+Autotune is designed to work over weeks to slowly improve the accuracy of your initially set ISF/CR/basal rates.
 The output of autotune formulas produces a ratio similar to that of autosens.
 The autosens max and min preferences also limit this ratio.

 ## How does it work?
 Autotune is not Machine Learning.
 It is not AI.
 It is a statistical regression attempting to compare what happened over the last 24 hours with what profile settings are and adjust the profile settings accordingly.
 For basals, it divides the day into hour-long increments.
 It calculates the total deviations for that hour increment and what change in basal would be required to adjust those deviations to 0.
 Then, 20% of the change needed is applied to the three hours prior (because of insulin impact time).
 If increasing basal, it increases each of the 3-hour increments by the same amount.
 If the basal decreases proportionally, the biggest basal is reduced the most.